drojf/ai_somnium_fps_camera/Readme.md

 ### Usage and Notes

+- This mod only works with mouse and keyboard (on PC)
+- Controls:
   - Press **F8 to enable FPS mode**, and **F9 to revert to normal mode**
-- Use the arrow keys to translate the camera.
-Hold the shift key to move faster.
-Use the mouse to rotate the camera.
+  - Use the **arrow keys** to translate the camera.
+  - Hold the shift key to move faster.
-- Any changes to the camera you make apply to ALL cameras - this is why the character portraits move when you move.
-- Certain scenes look like they're in-game, but they are actually videos.
-Since it's a video, you cannot move the camera.
+  - Move the mouse without holding any mouse buttons to rotate the camera.
 - Common Problems:
   - Don't hold right click in somniums to rotate - use only the mouse.
-  - **Make sure to exit FPS mode before accessing the menus (F9)**, otherwise you can't operate the menus/flowchart will be empty.
+  - Menus won't operate properly, or be invisible while in FPS mode. **Hit F9 to exit FPS mode to fix the menus**
+  - A few scenes look like they're in-game, but they are actually videos.
+Since it's a video, you cannot move the camera.

 #### Known Bugs and wierd behaviors

-- Cameras won't always revert to their proper position when you press F9 (especially during cinematic scenes)
+- Cameras may not always revert to their original position when you press F9
-- Cinematic scenes while in somnium seem to break my method of moving the camera - but you can still rotate the camera.
 - The pink box in somniums represents your current physical position in the world.
 When pressing F8, the pink box will spawn directly underneath the player.
 A side affect of this is that the box can be used to lift and push the player around.
 - If the pink box gets in the way, hold right click while moving the mouse and you can rotate the camera around the pink box.
-- Since my method moves all cameras, including the character portrait camera, the character portrait will move/disappear when you use FPS mode.
-- If the camera starts rotating randomly, enter and leave the main menu and it should stop.
+- If the camera starts rotating randomly in somniums, enter and leave the main menu and it should stop.

 #### Interesting findings